 - Participants will complete 100 hours of Gaelic immersion, and 60 hours of cultural learning in English

 - Participants spend 5 hours per month with their language mentor selected by the program coordinators.

-- Participants and their parents must keep track of hours spent with their mentors, and what material was covered.
+- Participants must keep track of hours spent with their mentors, and what material was covered.

-- Students who have completed the program are encouraged to apply for Na Gaisgich Òga II.
+- Students who have already completely the program are welcome to apply again.

 Click here to download the 2020-2021 application.
 The deadline for applying is September 30, 2020.